glycerine/spin_paxos/README.md

 protection barrier -- not unlike how the earth's atmosphere protects it from cosmic rays.
-The first sperm to wiggle through the zona pellucida causes a massive wave of calcium release to flash through the plasma of the oocyte, signaling (broadcasting to all receptors) on the entire egg surface that the first sperm has arrived, and inducing depolarization at the zona pellucida
+The first sperm to wiggle through the zona pellucida causes a massive wave of calcium release to flash through the cytoplasm of the oocyte, signaling (broadcasting to all receptors) on the entire egg surface that the first sperm has arrived, and inducing depolarization at the zona pellucida